 Gain hands-on experience:

-job, grad school, or both
+Employed, in graduate school, or both

-accepted a job within six months of graduation
+Accepted a job within six months of graduation

 Mean salary within one year of graduation

 Recent Hofstra Television graduates work at prominent companies such as MSG Networks, ABC, CBS, NBC, FOX, Netflix, CNN, and Showtime networks.

 Others continue their studies at top graduate schools including George Washington University, New York University, Rutgers University, and elsewhere.

 Learn and create television at Hofstra with the latest in field/mobile gear and in industry quality spaces that include two production studios with 4K ultrahigh-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.